Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Unless the bride and groom specifically ask you to wear jeans, you should avoid denim altogether.
 Not only is it disrespectful, but it also gives the appearance that you just don’t care about the big day.

-Sure, jeans are comfy and you’ll feel laid-back when you wear them, but they are definitely not appropriate wedding guest attire.
-If you prefer to wear pants, go for a pair of tailored trousers and pair them with a blouse.
+Sure, jeans are comfy, and you’ll feel laid-back when you wear them, but they are not appropriate wedding guest attire.
+If you prefer to wear pants, wear a pair of tailored trousers and a blouse.

-You should also stay away from frumpy items like baggy sweatshirts or sweat pants.
-Don’t wear any t-shirts, but especially avoid wearing those with logos or wording.
+You should also stay away from frumpy items like baggy sweatshirts or sweatpants.
+Don’t wear any T-shirts, especially those with logos or wording.

 Shorts are another item you should never wear to a wedding.
 Even rompers are considered taboo since they denote a look that’s much too casual.
 A flowy jumpsuit with a floral print should be acceptable, however.